PlanetLive/PlanetLive.github.io/README.md

 In VS Code, click the Extensions icon on the left and install GitHub Copilot.

-Sign-in to your GitHub account using your profile icon in lower left.
+Sign-in to your GitHub account within VS Code using your profile icon in lower left.